madanyc/workfront-learn.en/help/resource-management/resource-planner/view-utlization-intro-filter-the-resource-planner/view-utlization-intro-filter-the-resource-planner.md

 ---
-title: View utillization and filter the Resource Planner
+title: View utilization and filter the Resource Planner
 description: Learn how to view user utilization and filter the Resource Planner.
-activity: use
+role: Leader, User
-type: Tutorial
+level: Intermediate, Experienced
-team: Technical Marketing
+kt: 10187
 exl-id: b54b9ae2-e0b0-4118-9302-9a6e2b613e36
 ---
 # View utillization and filter the Resource Planner